arpitchauhan/cryptographic-protocols-arduino-and-PC/README.md

 COPYRIGHT NOTICE

-Copyright (C) 2013 Arpit Chauhan, Inderjit Sidhu and Archit Pandey
+Copyright (C) 2013 Arpit Chauhan, Inderjit Sidhu, Aditya Pandey and Archit Pandey

 cryptographic-protocols-arduino-and-PC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by